ZacharyRMcKee/Final-Spring17CS331/README.md

 ```
 python main.py
 ```
+You can also execute the script itself from Explorer if you wish.

 Recommended to store test files in a /tests/ directory and then enter the file with its directory.